em0n-1337/Linux-Ricing/README.md

 sudo make uninstall
 ```

 If you're familier with C language then you can add more functionalities manually.
-But if not then you can add patches, check the suckless website under dwm section.
+But if not then you can add patches.
+I have already included some of the patches, but if you want more, you can check the suckless website.

 NOTE: In case, you want to use my dwm configurations, I have uploaded .git folders as .zip format inside dmenu and slstatus.
 Don't forget to unzip them before installting dwm